Ruaner/Ruaner/README.md

 - 🥂 Study at UESTC, 7/2022 graduate, MS in Software Engineering.
 Graduate at SWPU, BS in Software Engineering.
 - 🔭 Currently research about Recommender System & CTR prediction.
-- ⚡ Python / PyTorch.
+- ⚡ Python / PyTorch / Spring Boot.
 - 📫 Email me at: qianoo@outlook.com
 - 🍰 This is my personal website: https://corapu.com, welcome to visit!